Getting Started with WinUI Polar Chart (SfPolarChart)

 Add Title

-The title of the chart provide quick information to the user about the data being plotted in the chart.
-The Header property is used to set title for polar chart as follows.
+The title of the chart provides quick information to the user about the data being plotted in the chart.
+The Header property is used to set the title for the polar chart as follows.

 <chart:SfPolarChart Header="Polar Chart">